Charyyev17/company-name/README.md

 # Company - Name

 This Project developed by using Nextjs, TailwindCss and Framer Motion.
-Website is fully responsive

 Project is LIVE on -> [https://company-name.vercel.app/](https://company-name.vercel.app/)